yiren-liu/autogen/python/packages/autogen-studio/.remember/memory/self.md

 - GalleryManager component props interface required TypeScript casting workaround
 - Some complex custom styling may require `UNSAFE_className` usage
 - Adobe Spectrum components have different event signatures than Ant Design

+## Component Migration from Builder to Graph-Builder

+### Migration Pattern
+When migrating components from `../builder` to graph-builder directory:
+1. Copy the component files to graph-builder directory
+2. Update imports to use local references (e.g., `../builder/types` → `./types`)
+3. Update store imports from `useTeamBuilderStore` to `useGraphBuilderStore`
+4. Convert Ant Design components to Adobe Spectrum where appropriate
+5. Maintain the same directory structure for consistency

+### Files Migrated
+- `types.ts` - Direct copy (already existed)
+- `nodes.tsx` - Updated store import to `useGraphBuilderStore`
+- `component-editor/` directory with all field components
+- Field components were copied as-is (still using Ant Design)

+### Import Updates Made
+- `graphbuilder.tsx`: Updated imports from `../builder/*` to `./*`
+- `store.tsx`: Updated import from `../builder/types` to `./types`
+- `nodes.tsx`: Updated store import to use local graph builder store